 Upgrade Analysis Services

-The upgrade process automatically migrates existing databases from the old instance to the new instance.
+You can upgrade an existing instance of Analysis Services to SQL Server 2014 Analysis Services and, as part of the upgrade process, automatically migrate existing databases from the old instance to the new instance.
 Because the metadata and binary data is compatible between the two versions, you will retain the data after you upgrade and you do not have to manually migrate the data.

 To upgrade an existing instance, run Setup and specify the name of the existing instance as the name of the new instance.